HugoFara/leggedsnake/README.md

   return tot / dur, pos
 ```

-And now, relax while your computer recreate a civilisation of walking machines!
+And now, relax while your computer recreates a civilisation of walking machines!